 - In 9 x 13 glass baking dish add 2 T butter, put dish in oven and melt the butter, while you make the berry filling below.

-- In saucepan, mix and heat the berries, water, sugar, and butter or margarine.
+- In saucepan, mix water, sugar, and butter or margarine and boil.
+Lower heat.

 - Simmer on low heat, until desired thickness.
 Do not scorch.

 - In a large mixing bowl sift together the flour and baking powder.